-- 4.1 With liabilities extending decades into the future, it is in the Funds' interest to take its responsibilities as institutional asset owners seriously.
-To this end, the Funds' approach to responsible investment centers on effective stewardship of all assets, with a particular focus on good corporate governance to deliver sustainable investor value. - 4.2 The Fund considers a wide range of issues and what financial impact it could have on the assets that it owns.
-The Funds' investment managers are charged with integrating ESG analysis into their decision-making.
-Investment managers are selected and appointed after due consideration of their approach to integrating ESG considerations into their investment process. - 4.3 The Fund demonstrate their open and transparent approach to Responsible Investing by publishing a Statement of Responsible Investment Principles (SRIP).
-This document explains how the Fund practise responsible investment asset class by asset class, and how it is committed to limiting the impact of climate change.
+- 4.1 With liabilities extending decades into the future, it is in the Fund's interest to take its responsibilities as institutional asset owners seriously.
+To this end, the Fund's approach to responsible investment centres on effective stewardship of all assets, with a particular focus on good corporate governance to deliver sustainable investor value. - 4.2 The Fund considers a wide range of issues and what financial impact it could have on the assets that it owns.
+The Fund's investment managers are charged with integrating ESG analysis into their decision-making.
+Investment managers are selected and appointed after due consideration of their approach to integrating ESG considerations into their investment process.

+- 4.3 The Fund demonstrate their open and transparent approach to Responsible Investing by publishing a Statement of Responsible Investment Principles (SRIP).
+This document explains how the Fund practise responsible investment policy group by policy group, and how it is committed to limiting the impact of climate change.
 The SRIP is published as a standalone document.
-It represents the Fund's position on Responsible Investment, and it forms part of the Pensions Committee's regular review of Stewardship and Engagement activities. - 4.4 Another key strand of the Funds' approach to responsible investment is voting and engagement.
+It represents the Fund's position on Responsible Investment, and it forms part of the Pensions Committee's regular review of Stewardship and Engagement activities. - 4.4 Another key strand of the Fund's approach to responsible investment is voting and engagement.
 For listed equities, the Fund is committed to exercising the right to vote the shares that it owns.
 It is also committed to engaging with and influencing companies, governments and regulators where appropriate.
 The Fund does not follow a policy of exclusion or automatic divestment, as such a policy has the potential to transfer ownership rights to investors without responsible investment policies. - 4.5 The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting high quality corporate governance and reporting.
 As long-term investors, the Fund recognises the importance of promoting responsible stewardship and long-term decision making.
-The Fund seeks to adhere to the FRC'S UK Stewardship Code, and encourage it's appointed asset managers to do so too.
-Details of adherence to the Code are provided in Appendix 2.
+The Fund seeks to adhere to the principles of the FRC'S UK Stewardship Code and encourages its appointed asset managers to do so.

-5. Fund's Objectives
+5. Funds' Objectives